chiskien/excellent-catalog/README.md

 # Excellent Book Shop

-Excellent BookShop is separate from Excellent Reads
+Excellent BookShop is a Cloud Native Spring Boot Application.
 > Excellent Read acts as a social media like facebook, instagram, and people can post their review about books and
 > tracks down their progress.
->
->
 > Excellent Book Shop is online book store.

 ## Use cases: